C. the DIFFerence Handwashing Can Make

 Clostridium difficile (C. diff) is a bacteria that can cause watery diarrhea, stomach cramps, and fever.
 If not treated, it can lead to more serious problems.

-The number of C. diff cases has been growing.
-The main reason is the more common use of too many antibiotics.
 Antibiotics kill helpful germs in the intestine.
 These germs would normally keep C. diff from growing and making you sick.
 Other medications such as cancer drugs, steroids and indigestion or reflux medication may also allow C diff. to grow in the intestine.
 The elderly and individuals with serious illnesses are also at increased risk for the C. diff infection.

 C. diff is spread by touching a contaminated surface.
 It is a very tough germ to kill.
 In order to live while it passes through the acids in the stomach, C diff. forms a tough shell (spore).
 The best way to get rid of C. diff is to wash your hands with soap and water.
 The friction from rubbing removes the spore.